mochi-hpc/mochi-margo/doc/instrumentation.md

 # Margo instrumentation

-This file documents instrumentation capabilities that are built into the margo library.
+This file documents instrumentation and profiling capabilities that are built into the margo library.
 See the [top level README.md](../README.md) for general information about margo.

-Margo includes two forms of instrumentation.
-The first measures time spent executing key Mercury functions within the communication progress loop.
-The second measures time spent invoking remote procedure calls.
+Margo includes two levels of instrumentation and profiling.
+The first (diagnostics) measures time spent executing key Mercury functions within the communication progress loop.
+The second (breadcrumb profiling) measures time spent invoking remote procedure calls.

 ## Usage

+Diagnostics can be enabled in two ways:
+* At program startup, using the env variable `MARGO_ENABLE_DIAGNOSTICS`.
-Both can be enabled at run time by calling the `margo_diag_start()` any time after `margo_init()` on the process that you wish to instrument.
+* At run time by calling the `margo_diag_start()` any time after `margo_init()` on the process that you wish to instrument.

-Statistics from both can then be emitted at any time prior to `margo_finalize()` by calling the `margo_diag_dump()` function.
+Statistics from mercury diagnostics can then be emitted at any time prior to `margo_finalize()` by calling the `margo_diag_dump()` function.
+Diagnostics can be stopped by calling the `margo_diag_stop` on the process.

+Similarly, profining can by enabled/disabled either by use of the environment variable `MARGO_ENABLE_PROFILING` or by using the `margo_profile_start`/`margo_profile_stop` functions.
+Statistics from profiling can be output by invoking the `margo_profile_dump` on the process.

-The arguments to `margo_diag_dump()` are as follows:
+The arguments to `margo_diag_dump()` and `margo_profile_dump` are as follows:
 * `mid`: the margo instance to retrieve instrumentation from
 * `file`: name of the file to write the (text) data to.
 If the "-" string is used, then data will be written to `STDOUT`.
-* `uniquify`: flag indicating that the file name should be suffixed with additional characters to make it unique from other diagnostic files emited on the same node.
+* `uniquify`: flag indicating that the file name should be suffixed with additional characters to make it unique from other files emited on the same node.
+* Diagnostic files have the *.diag suffix for the file name, and profile files have the *.csv suffix.
+* If the environment variable is used to control diagnostics/profiling, all the corresponding files have the default "profile" prefix to the name.

 ## Output format

 Example output from `margo_diag_dump()` will look like this for a given